Cases in Kansas

 Mpox, formerly known as monkeypox, is a rare disease from the smallpox virus family.
 Symptoms are similar to but milder than smallpox.
 Mpox is rarely fatal; however, symptoms can be painful and can leave permanent scarring.
 The following populations are most susceptible to serious illness from mpox:

 - People with weakened immune systems

 - People with a history of eczema

-Learn steps you can take to prevent monkeypox.
-If someone in your household is sick with monkeypox, they should isolate at home.
+Learn steps you can take to prevent mpox.
+If someone in your household is sick they should isolate at home.
 If they have an active rash or other symptoms, they should be in a separate room away from people and pets when possible.